 Master Pantry List

 While you are keeping track of what you eat in your home, you can begin to prepare your existing pantry.
-The Master Pantry List will be a valuable tool to refer to as you begin to think about ways you can strategically stock your own pantry in the coming weeks and months.
+The Master Pantry List will be a valuable tool to refer to as you begin to think about ways you can stock your own pantry in the coming days.
 It contains a comprehensive list of the most commonly used foods and ingredients in American homes.
 There is also a place to add additional needs unique to your home.

 I recommend you print a reference copy to keep in your binder.
 You can also print extra copies to use for brainstorming and checklists.